 Members of the executive committee will determine when standing committees will be necessary.
 The standing committees may arise from the need of certain executive members needing assistance from general body members on larger scale programs, or general input.
 Example standing committee may be an Events Committee led by the Vice President.

-Article VI - Methods of Removing Officers and Members
+Article VI - Methods for Removing Officers and Members

 General body members will be expected to represent the organization with dignity, respect, and enthusiasm.
 Executive committee members will be held to a high standard of ethical behavior and responsibility.
 Those with executive positions will be held responsible for carrying forth their duties and responsibilities by responsible communication through email or some other medium.
 In the consequence that an executive member cannot live up to the duties of the position then he or she will be asked to serve for enough time until another member can fill the role.

-Executive committee members may be removed by two-thirds vote of the membership.
+VI.a.
+If a member engages in behavior that is detrimental to advancing the purpose of this organization, violates the organization’s constitution or by-laws, or violates the Code of Student Conduct, university policy, or federal, state or local law, the member may be removed through a majority vote of the officers in consultation with the organization’s advisor.

+VI.b.
+Any elected officer of the chapter may be removed from their position for cause.
+Cause for removal includes, but is not limited to: violation of the constitution or by-laws, failure to perform duties, or any behavior that is detrimental to advancing the purpose of this organization, including violations of the Student Code of Conduct, university policy, or federal, state, or local laws.
+The Executive Committee may act for removal upon a two-thirds affirmative vote of the executive board in consultation with the organization’s advisor.

+VI.c.
+In the event that the reason for member removal is protected by the Family Educational Rights and Privacy Act (FERPA) or cannot otherwise be shared with members (e.g., while an investigation is pending), the executive board, in consultation with the organization’s advisor, may vote to temporarily suspend a member or executive officer.

 Article VII - Advisor: Qualification Criteria